A World class RCIA program- at your parish or campus!

 Fr.
 Gregory Pine, OP.

 Fr.
-Gregory Pine, OP, is an associate pastor at St. Louis Bertrand Church in Louisville KY, where he also teaches as an adjunct professor at Bellarmine University.
-Born and raised near Philadelphia, PA, he attended Franciscan University of Steubenville, studying mathematics and humanities.
+Gregory Pine, O.P. serves presently as Assistant Director of Campus Outreach for the Thomistic Institute.
+He served previously as an associate pastor at St. Louis Bertrand Church in Louisville, KY where he also taught as an adjunct professor at Bellarmine University.
+Born and raised near Philadelphia, PA, he attended the Franciscan University of Steubenville, studying mathematics and humanities.
 Upon graduating, he entered the Order of Preachers in 2010.
-He was ordained a priest in 2016 and holds and STL from the Dominican House of Studies.
+He was ordained a priest in 2016 and holds an STL from the Dominican House of Studies.

 Author and Contributor:

 Fr.
 Aquinas Guilbeau, OP